NBIS – Terms & Conditions

 b) You should not amend any part of the downloaded records

-c) Data marked as confidential or sensitive must not be released into the public domain, with the exception of the Public Version of the PDF report, which has had sensitive information removed or restricted
+c) Data marked as confidential or sensitive must not be released into the public domain.
+If the report needs to be shared e.g. with a client, a customer can request us to run a second 'public' search, the report of which has sensitive information removed or restricted

 d) When printing a map you should not release the map into the public domain unless you are printing from the public view